ToniMellin/dga-diagtool/README.md

 ## Features

+### Single sample diagnostic

 - The tool calculates ratios and provides diagnostic method analysis results with given values (Rogers ratio, Doernenburg, IEC ratios, Duval triangle 1, Duval triangle 4 and Duval triangle 5)
 - If values are omitted, ratios or diagnostic method results that need the omitted values will not produce results, but any ratios or methods that have sufficient data to calculate will be provided
-- The tool will compare gas values against standard typical values (IEC 60599 & IEEE C57.104) and indicate if they are exceeded
+- The tool will compare gas values against standard typical values (IEC 60599, IEEE C57.104 & Cigre TB 771) and indicate if they are exceeded
 - Duval triangle 1 sample plotting, with additional Duval triangles 4 and 5 samples plotted if applicable

+### Multiple sample diagnostic

+- Sample data graphing in an interactive plotly graph
+- The tool calculates ratios and provides diagnostic method analysis results with given values (Rogers ratio, Doernenburg, IEC ratios, Duval triangle 1, Duval triangle 4 and Duval triangle 5)
+- If values are omitted, ratios or diagnostic method results that need the omitted values will not produce results, but any ratios or methods that have sufficient data to calculate will be provided
+- Duval triangle 1 multi sample plotting, with additional Duval triangles 4 and 5 samples plotted if applicable

 ## TODO (Future feature ides)

 - Add IEC 60599 95% typical values
-- Cigre typical values comparison
+- Cigre typical values comparison that includes n2/o2 ratio typicals
 - internal logging (with on/off) +logging download
-- Multiple sample points
 - Online monitor data
-- Rate of change comparisons (IEC / IEEE / Cigre)
+- Rate of change comparisons (IEC / IEEE / Cigre) for multiple samples
 - Analysis from trends
 - uncertainty analysis of samples
 - duval triangle uncertainty limits
+- Duval pentagons
+- Ester options